Skip to main content

 Colleges/Departments should review their methods of payment for vendor purchases and reduce as much as possible payments that are not sales tax exempt, such as employee reimbursements.
 In place of employee reimbursements, Colleges/Departments may consider establishing credit accounts with vendors or use a P-Card for expenses that employees would normally be reimbursed for.
 These types of credit arrangements must be coordinated with the University’s Purchasing / Materials Management Office (contact Blain Woods at 515-6885).
 As always, Good Business Practices must be used by the College/Department to ensure credit account expenses have been properly approved, documented and reconciled.

-First of all, you must either use an NCSU check, P-Card, or charge account.
+First of all, you must either use an NC State check, P-Card, or charge account.
 Employee reimbursements are not exempt from sales tax.

 Make sure that you contact the grocery/supply store in advance to understand their procedures.
 Some stores require forms to be completed while others will simply need our tax-exempt number.